highlloyd/auto-remediation/README.md

 ----
 ### Quick Start
 Install the prerequesites first and configure them.
+Alertmanager webhook will need to be configured to send http POST request to StackStorm.
+## For production please follow the HA guide from stackstorm
 ```sh
 git clone https://github.com/highlloyd/auto-remediation.git && cd auto-remediation/ | sh install.sh
 ```